AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/hooks.md

   composer: string;
 }
 ```
+-->

 ### `afterAll`

-The `afterAll` hook allows you to insert a function after the entire operation resolves, but before the response is returned.
+The [`afterAll` hook](#afterall-hooks) allows you to insert a function after the entire operation resolves, but before the response is returned.

+`afterAll` hooks allow a user to provide a function or an endpoint to invoke after executing the operation. `afterAll` hooks can be used for logging or triggering events.
+Each hook can be blocking or non-blocking.
+Non-blocking hooks will not wait for the completion of the execution.

 <InlineAlert variant="info" slots="text"/>